OrlandoDavila/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+   Semantic HTML is taking the proper HTML for particular sections to discribe what is goin on in the page rather than using only div tags.
+It makes a site readable and easy to work on should any issues arise.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+    Block elements take up the full width of the page.
+They will respect height and width commands.Inline does not respect height and do not take up the full width, but allow elements to flow.

 3. What are the 4 areas of the box model?

+    content, padding, margin and border

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+    cross axis

 5. Explain why git is valuable to a team of developers.

+     it allows for proper checks and balences to a project.
+Also, working remotly becomes much easier.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.